CAREER: Taming Wireless Devices Cross-Layer Errors with Assistive Networked Edges

 Cryptographic Hardware Accelerators

-S. Puckett, J. Liu, Y. Seong-Moo, and T. Morris, major revision at IEEE Internet of Things Journal (IEEE IoT-J).
+S. Puckett, J. Liu, Y. Seong-Moo, and T. Morris, to appear at IEEE Internet of Things Journal (IEEE IoT-J).

 -